Skip to main navigation Skip to search Skip to main content

 Biography

 Manisha completed her LLB Law and LLM International Human Rights Law degrees at the University of Leicester.
 She was later awarded the College of Arts and Law Doctoral Scholarship to complete her PhD at the University of Birmingham.
-Prior to starting the PhD, she was appointed as a Teaching Associate in Criminal Law at the University of Leicester in 2019.
-During the completion of her PhD, she worked as a Teaching Associate in Equity, Trusts, Wills and Formalities, Land Law and Gender and Law at the University of Birmingham in 2020-23.
-Whilst working as a Teaching Fellow at the University of Birmingham, Manisha has taught seminars on Family Law, Land Law, Legal Solutions and Legal Skills and Methods.
-Manisha has also previously delivered lectures and acted as the co-module lead for Land Law.
+During her PhD, she worked as a Teaching Associate in Equity, Trusts, Wills and Formalities, Land Law and Gender and Law at the University of Birmingham in 2020-23.
+After the completion of her PhD, Manisha was employed as a Teaching Fellow at the University in 2023-25, where she delivered lectures on Land Law, acted as a co-module lead for Land Law, and taught seminars on Family Law, Land Law, Legal Solutions, and Legal Skills and Methods.
+Currently, as an Assistant Professor, Manisha lectures on Family Law and leads seminars in Family Law, Land Law, and Legal Solutions.

 In addition, Manisha has worked as a Research Assistant to Professor Fiona de Londras at the University of Birmingham in 2022-23 where she particularly assisted with projects on access to abortion under Ireland’s reformed abortion law.
 Manisha has also worked as a Research Assistant on the ‘Fragmented Families’ project that was created by Dr Charlotte Bendall and Dr Samantha Davey in 2023.
 The project sought to uncover grandparents’ experiences with engaging with mediation and/or the legal system when seeking contact with their grandchildren.